 The Cyprus IP-Box Regime

-The Rules for the New Cyprus IP Box Regime
+The Rules of the Cyprus IP Box Tax Regime

-The new Cyprus IP Box Regime provides the following rules for intellectual property assets developed after 30.
+The Cyprus IP Box Tax Regime provides the following rules for intellectual property assets developed after 30.
 June 2016:

-1. Qualifying intangible assets of the Cyprus IP Box Regime
+1. Qualifying intangible assets of the Cyprus IP Box Tax Regime

 Those assets are: